 Student Support

-At Stella Maris we strive to provide opportunities for every child to achieve to their full potential.
-This encompasses academic, spiritual, social and overall student well being.
+At Stella Maris, we strive to provide opportunities for every child to achieve their full potential.
+This encompasses academic, spiritual, social and overall student well-being.

 Inclusive Education ensures that schools are supportive and engaging places for all students, teachers and caregivers.
 It is about building communities that value, elaborate and respond to diversity.